College in the USA

 ATHLETICS

 US College sport is a gigantic industry.
 Games are broadcasted on national television and widely followed.
-The athletes and teams are a focal point on campus, and large crowds will gather to watch them take on conference rivals.
-In the bigger US sports such as American Football and Basketball, stadium crowds can exceed 100,000 people – many of whom will be College students or former students who are fanatical about their school’s teams.
+The athletes and teams are a focal point on campus.
+Large crowds gather to watch them take on conference rivals.
+In sports such as American Football and Basketball, stadium crowds can exceed 100,000 people!
 As a student-athlete, you represent your College and compete with pride as your classmates and local community cheer you on.
-In addition, the Colleges themselves take pride in their teams doing well, meaning that the academic administration will cooperate with the athletics department to help maximise your potential in both aspects.

 Purdue University Basketball game